yahoojapan/chmpx/developer.md

   It is a client process use on a slave node and opens a message handle.
 You can specify whether to wait for a reboot if the CHMPX process has stopped.
 - ChmCntrl::Close
   It is a client process usage on the slave node and closes the message handle.
 Specify the message handle to close.
-- ChmCntrl::Recieve
+- ChmCntrl::Receive
   Receive method for client process on slave node.
 It receives a COMPKT pointer, a pointer to binary data, and a binary data length.
 You can specify a timeout.
 Release the received ppComPkt pointer and body data with CHM_Free () etc.
 - ChmCntrl::Send
   The sending method for the client process on the slave node.
 Specify binary data string, length, HASH value.
-If precievercnt is specified, it is also possible to obtain the number of CHMPX of the destination.
+If preceivercnt is specified, it is also possible to obtain the number of CHMPX of the destination.
   When the cluster of CHMPX is HASH type and multiplexed configuration (number of replicas is 1 or more), you can specify whether or not to send to multiple destinations.
 - ChmCntrl::Broadcast
   Broadcast send method for client process on slave node.
 Specify binary data string, length, HASH value.
-If precievercnt is specified, it is also possible to obtain the number of CHMPX of the destination.
+If preceivercnt is specified, it is also possible to obtain the number of CHMPX of the destination.
 - ChmCntrl::Replicate
   It is a sending method to servers (depending on the replication setting and merge status) according to the specified HASH value for the client process on the slave node.
 Specify binary data string, length, HASH value.
 - ChmCntrl::Send